 Solid Hardwood Flooring In Lancaster PA

-We believe hardwood flooring is one of the most beautiful and charming character features in a home.
-What is a beautiful kitchen with dated linoleum floor?
+Maxamus Projects LLC believes that hardwood flooring is one of the most beautiful and charming character features in a home.
+What is a beautiful kitchen with a dated linoleum floor?
 Or a grand staircase with old worn tile?
 Hardwood is what brings elegance, character, and simultaneously practicality to homes.
-It comes from trees which lived out their lives under sunny skies and rainy nights, enduring humid summers and frosty winters.
+It comes from trees that lived out their lives under sunny skies and rainy nights, enduring humid summers and frosty winters.
 Each plank tells a story of a tree that once lived and now their story continues in your home.

 Upgrade to Solid Hardwood Flooring

 Many upgrade from dusty worn carpets, cold and cracked ceramic tile, or dated linoleum floors.
 Carpets create dust and stain easily, ceramic tile is cold and grout lines get dirty, linoleum is typically soft and easily gets damaged.
 Hardwood is low maintenance, it lowers dust levels in a home, it does not stain easily, it is not cold like tile, and unlike all these products it can be sanded and finished for a refreshed brand new look up to eight times.
 It is no mystery that among these things, hardwood will typically raise the value of a home.
 It is most common to install pre-finished hardwoods in today’s day, with a stain and polyurethane.
 Get information on the financing available for hardwood flooring when you call today!